MicrosoftDocs/power-pages-docs/power-pages-docs/admin/enhanced-data-model.md

 >[!NOTE]
 >
 > - All new sites will be created by default using the enhanced data model.
 > - To create a site on the standard data model, [disable the enhanced data model](#disable-the-enhanced-data-model) in the Power Platform admin center.
 > - The Power Pages Management app is installed by default on new instances of Microsoft Dataverse in supported regions, including environments where there are no Power Pages sites.

+The enhanced data model is a combination of system tables, nonconfiguration tables, and virtual tables.

 The enhanced data model for Power Pages provides the following benefits: